-A past client recently asked me how one would keep their dog safe at the dog park, and in recent light of a pair of dog attacks that happened in a River North Dog Park, I thought it to be appropriate to address in this week’s newsletter.
-The first thing that I always say is, “Never take your eyes off your dog because you can only account for your dog, but not everyone else’s.”
+A past client recently asked me how to protect your dog at the dog park, and in light of a pair of dog attacks that recently happened in one of Chicago’s dog parks, I thought it would be appropriate to address it in this week’s newsletter.
+The first thing I always say is, “Never take your eyes off your dog because you can only account for your dog, but not everyone else’s.”
 But, sometimes, watching your dog isn’t enough.

-2. Correct The Dog – Sometimes speaking up doesn’t matter and the owner will continue to ignore their dog’s behavior or not care enough to do anything in the first place.
-They may even possibly excuse the behavior with, “oh, he’s just a puppy” or “she’s only aggressive when she has a ball in her mouth.”
-Doesn’t matter to me, inappropriate behavior is inappropriate behavior.
+Sometimes speaking to the owner doesn’t matter, and they will continue to ignore their dog’s behavior or not care enough to do anything.
+They may even excuse the behavior with, “Oh, they’re just a puppy” or “They’re only aggressive when they have a ball in their mouth.”
+Doesn’t matter to me – inappropriate behavior is inappropriate behavior.
 Correct it.

-3. Leave – This isn’t my go-to option, but there are some level’s of behavior that are too intense or severe that the Cesar touch won’t cut it.
-At that point, it’s really assessing the other dog’s behavior and whether or not it’s worthwhile having to worry about that dog just so you can have your pupper at the park longer.
-As much as I have no problem with correcting another person’s pet, I’m not about to let my ego get my dog’s hurt just because I didn’t want to leave.
-Always better to be safe than sorry.
+At that point, it’s really assessing the other dog’s behavior and deciding whether or not it’s worthwhile to worry about that dog just so you can have your pupper at the park longer.
+As much as I have no problem with correcting another person’s pet, I’m not about to let my ego get my dogs hurt just because I don’t want to leave the dog park.
+It’s always better to be safe than sorry.

 All the best.